holsee/chroxy/README.md

 * Uses Chrome Remote Debugging Protocol for optimal client compatibility.
 * Transparent Dynamic Proxy provides automatic resource cleanup.

+## Cowboy Compatibility

+Cowboy is a major dependency of Phoenix, as such here is a little notice as to which versions of cowboy are hard dependencies of Chroxy.
+This notice will be removed at version 1.0 of Chroxy.

+`Cowboy 1.x` <= version 0.5.1
+`Cowboy 2.x` > version 0.6.0

 ## Project Goals

 The objective of this project is to enable connections to headless chrome